aws-samples/cdk-keycloak/README.md

 });
 ```

 # Aurora Serverless support

-Use `auroraServerless` to opt in Amazon Aurora Serverless cluster.
+The `KeyCloak` construct provisions the **Amaozn RDS cluster for MySQL** with **2** database instances under the hood, to opt in **Amazon Aurora Serverless**, use `auroraServerless` to opt in Amazon Aurora Serverless cluster.
 Please note only some regions are supported, check [Supported features in Amazon Aurora by AWS Region and Aurora DB engine](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.AuroraFeaturesRegionsDBEngines.grids.html) for availability.

 ```ts
 new KeyCloak(stack, 'KeyCloak', {